miekg/lboverlay/README.md

 The *lboverlay* will handle the following record types and will use the health check data: A, AAAA, MX, and SRV.

+In case the backend _does not have_ SRV records, the original qtype is used to get the data, it's then let through as-is.

 ## Syntax

 ~~~ corefile